 The Cotswolds village of Castle Combe, with its honey-coloured cottages and picture-postcard setting, has often been hailed as the prettiest village in England, but its most delightful asset is undoubtedly The Castle Inn.

-The 12th‑century inn treats diners to a thoughtfully curated menu of seasonally inspired dishes.
-The team pride themselves on sourcing the fi nest regional ingredients, which they use to craft dishes as classic as the surroundings.
-It’s a formula that’s working: the inn was crowned Best Trencherman’s Pub in 2023 and has picked up a Michelin listing.
+The 12th-century pub with rooms treats diners to a thoughtfully curated menu of seasonally inspired dishes.
+The team pride themselves on sourcing the finest regional ingredients, which they use to craft dishes as classic as the surroundings.
+It’s a formula that works: the inn was crowned Best Trencherman’s Pub in 2023 and has picked up a Michelin listing.

-The knock‑out Sunday lunches deserve a special mention.
-Incredible cuts are sourced from Origin Meats near Bristol, with the slow‑cooked Frampton on Severn lamb shoulder for two being particularly noteworthy.
-Arrive early, though, as it sells out most weeks.
+The knockout Sunday lunches deserve a special mention.
+Incredible cuts are sourced from Origin Meats near Bristol, with the slow-cooked Frampton on Severn lamb shoulder for two being particularly noteworthy.
+Arrive early: it sells out quickly.

 Not a meat eater?
 The Castle Inn’s satay of Bromham cauliflower with chilli pak choi, cucumber, toasted peanuts and coriander won’t disappoint.

-Trencherman’s tip: Make a night of it and stay in one of 12 immaculately furnished rooms.
+Make a night of it and stay in one of 12 immaculately furnished rooms at The Castle Inn, Castle Combe.